Three Ways to Raft the South Fork American RiverPosted June 20, 2020 by Sammy Russo

 On 1-Day and 2-Day trips, we stop above the Gorge for lunch before hitting the more challenging Class IIIs further down.
 The first major rapid is Class III, Fowler’s Rock, quickly followed by Haystack Canyon and Class III+ Satan’s Cesspool.
 This is just the beginning of an exciting series of Class III and III+ rapids that finish out the day!

 Tom Sawyer Float Trip

 Our Tom Sawyer Trip is a five-mile float along the middle section of the South Fork through the Coloma-Lotus Valley.
 It meets mid-morning and wraps up mid-afternoon.
-This trip is dotted with fun, splashy Class I and II rapids, making it perfect for families with children as young as 5.
+This trip is dotted with fun, splashy Class I and II rapids, making it a perfect river adventure for families with children as young as 5.
 We break out the inflatable kayaks and sometimes a few inner tubes for some added adventure.

 As the river meanders through the valley between the upper and lower sections, you’ll enjoy grassy hillsides spotted with oak groves, alder, and cottonwood.
 Often, we’ll see a mother merganser with her brood of chicks frolicking in the currents.
 Sometimes, we even spot a turtle or two sunbathing on a log or a heron fishing in the shallows.
 The historic Highway 49 periodically comes into view below high rolling hills.

 Still not sure which trip is best for you?
 Read through our customer reviews to see what others have to say!